 4.4 The officers shall each serve a term of up to two years unless appointed to fill a vacancy pursuant to the provisions of these bylaws.
 The President and Vice-President may not succeed themselves.

 ARTICLE 5: EXECUTIVE BOARD

-5.4 At-Large members of said Executive Board shall be elected at the Spring meeting from among the membership for a term of up to two years, with four members elected each year one of which shall be an area member.
+5.4 At-Large and area members of said Executive Board shall be elected at the Spring meeting from among the membership for a term of up to two years, with four members elected each year one of which shall be an area member.

 5.8.A Select officers of the MTFOA to fill unexpired terms where vacancies occur;

 5.8.B Conduct such business of the MTFOA between meetings not otherwise provided for in these By-Laws and Regulations;

 5.8.C Conduct a bi-annual review of these By-Laws and Regulations, as adopted.

 5.8.D Audit the Treasurer’s records annually and report at the October meeting;

 5.8.E Have the authority to impose sanctions as set forth in Article 7 below;